archeofoss/archeofoss/2022/call-for-papers.md

 - Full name(s) of the author(s)
 - Affiliation(s) of the author(s)
 - Email address(es) of all authors(s)
-- Phone number of the correspondent author (**this information will not be published online and should not be provided on the PR on Github**).
 - Proposal text (max.
 3000 characters)
 - An optional illustrative image, complete with copyright notice